matoous/dzxcz/content/about/index.md

 Working in the Platform Tribe - Identity Squad along with a 10 incredible teammates.
 The IAM (Identity & Access Management) team had its inception 2 months before I joined SumUp and we scale from 3 people drowning in incidents and work to 10 people in 2022 drowning only in work.

 In the 3 years so far I have contributed to building a company-wide SSO (Single Sign-On) based on [OIDC](https://openid.net/connect/) and [OAuth2](https://oauth.net/2/), authored a generic MFA (Multi-Factor Authentication) API that support recovery codes, TOTPs, SMS OTPs, webauthn credentials, and bootstrapped ReBAC-based access control system from RFC, to proof-of-concept, load testing, to adoption and general availability.
-Apart from the IAM related responsibilities I spend time on our public APIs, running an RFC forum, and Golang and Rust guild.
+Apart from the IAM related responsibilities I spend time on our public APIs, running an RFC forum, and Go and Rust guild.

 {{</details>}}

-{{<details "**Golang Backend Developer @ [Kiwi.com](https://www.kiwi.com/)**, _2/2019 - 5/2021_" open>}}
+{{<details "**Backend Developer @ [Kiwi.com](https://www.kiwi.com/)**, _2/2019 - 5/2021_" open>}}

 At Kiwi our team's responsibility was developing core infrastructure and services with speed and maintainability as the primary goal.
 Our services served thousands of requests per second and served as the base for the transportation search engine.
 During my time at Kiwi I grew my experience and knowledge thanks to awesome team and mentorship from other skilled people in the company.

-My contributions included initiating gRPC adoption across the company, helping build internal golang packages for cross-team usage, and developing multiple internal core APIs supporting search search functionality serving 100M request every day.
+My contributions included initiating gRPC adoption across the company, helping build internal Go packages for cross-team usage, and developing multiple internal core APIs supporting search search functionality serving 100M request every day.

 {{</details>}}